-Medicare is the primary payer for a retired employee, surviving spouse, or dependent of a retired employee or surviving spouse who is:
+The Plan provides a separate coverage level for Medicare eligible retirees and surviving spouses and/or dependents.
+Medicare is the primary payer for a retired employee, surviving spouse, or dependent of a retired employee, or surviving spouse who is:

 - Age 65 or older. - Under age 65 with Social Security disability. - Under age 65 with end-stage renal disease after the first 30 months of Medicare eligibility.